Yano789/obsidian_notes/Classes/The World Since 1400/Silver Trade (1530's - 1590's).md

 Spain give Silver to China for 1.
 Porcelain, 2.
 Silk, and other materials/minerals

 ## 1581 Land Taxes
-Chinese currency became all silver
+Chinese currency became all silver $\rightarrow$ China silver demand shot through the roof

+China became the "silver sink"